have-no-clue-what-im-doing/Broderic_Blog/content/about - bak copy.md

 date = "2022-05-07"

 +++
-sdlkfjsdlkfjdsklfjdslkfjsdf

 Hi I'm Broderic and I have no clue how to use computers.

-I'm currently pursuing a degree in IT with a focus on cybersecurity.
+I created this site to learn how.

+I recently graduated with a double major in Information Technology and Cybersecurity.
 I created this site for a couple reasons.
 The first being for me to have somewhere to write about and publish whatever I find interesting.
 And the second being I want to document any projects I'm working on.
 Documentation is a huge part of IT and I don't think it hurts to practice that skill every now and then.

 ---

-## Previous IT Experience:
+## IT Experience:

+#### Current Job - IT Support L2 for a warehouse of 300+ people

+*July 2022 - February 2023*

+Helped put in place proper IT processes and procedures for a warehouse that previously had no IT presence.
+I Was the solo IT guy on first shift for a warehouse that operates as the number one seller on Amazon.
+Looked over 400+ assets.
+Computers, laptops, mobile scan guns, and of course label printers.
+Did all maintenance and troubleshooting for all assets and also helped managed third shift IT.
+My work included:
+* Asset and Supplies Management
+	* Responsible for all 400+ IT assets (Laptops, Scanners, Printers, Monitors)
+	* Negotiated and ordered supplies and equipment when needed
+* System Administration & Troubleshooting
+	* Responsible for onboarding and offboarding of all warehouse employees
+ 	* Performed troubleshooting for laptops, desktops, printers, and network infrastructure
+ 	* Created documentation and training for co-workers
+ 	* Created automation scripts with Python
+ 	* Managing Azure AD with Intune, GPOs, and Powershell scripts
+ 	* Installing and managing 100+ printers on Windows Print Server
+	* Did remote support for other company locations
+* Warehouse Conveyor Project
+	* Helped plan and execute project where 100+ computers, scanners, and label printers were installed on workstations alongside conveyor belts

 #### Charity Place - IT Support Co-op